FAdy-200/django_for_everybody/README.md

 This repository contains the following files and directories:

-- **Course Notes**: This directory contains notes and summaries of the course material, including important concepts and code examples.

 - **Assignments**: This directory contains the assignments for each course in the specialization, along with my solutions to these assignments.

-- **Projects**: This directory contains the projects I've worked on while studying the specialization, including the final capstone project.

-- **Resources**: This directory contains any additional resources that I've found helpful while studying the specialization, such as books, articles, and blog posts.
+- **Resources**: This directory contains any additional resources that I've found helpful while studying the specialization, such as books, articles, blog posts and cheat sheets.

 ## Getting Started